-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 170 governing podiatrist consultation services in skilled nursing facilities, effective March 7, 2026.
-This policy does not list specific CPT or HCPCS codes, but the coverage rules directly affect how podiatry billing teams document and submit claims for SNF patients.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 170, its coverage policy for consultation services rendered by a podiatrist in a skilled nursing facility, effective March 7, 2026.
+This policy does not list specific CPT or HCPCS codes — but it directly governs when podiatric consultation billing clears or gets denied under Medicare Part B.

 Field Detail